swiftlang/swift-evolution/proposals/0xxx-enum-cases-as-protocol-witnesses.md

 In almost every corner of the language, enum cases and static properties/functions are indistinguishable from each other, *except* when it comes to matching protocol requirements, which is very inconsistent, so it is not unreasonable to think of a enum case without associated values as a `static`, get-only property that returns `Self` or an enum case with associated values as a `static` function (with arguments) that returns `Self`.

-Doing so can also lead to other improvements, for example, one can conform `DispatchTimeInterval` direcly to Combine's `SchedulerTypeIntervalConvertible` instead of having to go through a much more complicated type like `DispatchQueue.SchedulerTimeType.Stride`:
+Lifting this restriction can also lead to other improvements, for example, one can conform `DispatchTimeInterval` directly to Combine's `SchedulerTypeIntervalConvertible` instead of having to go through a much more complicated type like `DispatchQueue.SchedulerTimeType.Stride`:

 ```swift
 extension DispatchTimeInterval: SchedulerTimeIntervalConvertible {